Blue Army of Our Lady of Fátima: World Apostolate of Fátima

-The World Apostolate of Fátima has its world headquarters in the Domus Pacis ("House of Peace"), a pilgrim guest house in Fátima, Portugal.
 While the Blue Army was founded in 1947, because of its rapid spread around the world, it became necessary to erect a new society.
-The Decree of Erection of the World Apostolate of Fátima was signed on 7 October (the Feast of the Holy Rosary), 2005.
+The Decree of Erection recognising the World Apostolate of Fátima was signed on 7 October 2005, on the Feast of the Holy Rosary.
 Then on 3 February 2006, the World Apostolate of Fátima held an official ceremony for the consignment of the decree and the approval of its statutes at the Pontifical Council for the Laity in Rome.

 Organization

+The World Apostolate of Fátima has its world headquarters in the Domus Pacis ("House of Peace"), a pilgrim guest house in Fátima, Portugal.
 The Apostolate is broken up into prayer cells which are found in parishes throughout the world.
 These cells fall under state and national Apostolate centers which in turn are subordinate to the International Secretariat based at Fátima in the Domus Pacis.
 The International Secretariat exists in order to coordinate the activities of the organization throughout the world and to carry out the policy decisions of the board of trustees, an elected group of nine members of the Apostolate who represent various regional centers of the Apostolate.
 They meet once a year to discuss the internal affairs of the Apostolate.

 As of 2017, Donal Anthony Foley was the secretary, World Apostolate of Fátima, England and Wales.